“Cease striving and know that I am God; I will be exalted among the nations, I will be exalted in the earth.”

 May 17 STAYING POWER

-It occasionally happens that someone we know has some kind of personal tragedy, whether it be a divorce or the death of a family member.
+It occasionally happens that someone we know has some personal tragedy, whether it be a divorce or a family member’s death.
 Many times, they never seem to recover, and their careers go downhill.

-What happened to them had no effect on their physical ability but has a profound impact on their mental and emotional ability.
+What happened to them had no effect on their physical ability but profoundly impacted their mental and emotional ability.
 This tragedy impacts their whole life.
 No one is exempt from tragedy.
 But God promises that if we will cast our burdens on Him and live according to His principles, He will help us get through the tough times.
 Now is the time to put your trust in Him before tragedy strikes.
 Are you trusting Him today?

 1 Samuel 20:1-21:15